taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 end
 ```

-Guardian is now configured and we are ready to start building out the controllers and routes that are needed to allow clients to make a request to our API.
+Guardian is now configured and we are ready to start building out the controllers and routes that are needed to allow our API to start receiving requests.

 ## Authentication Controller And Routes

 We will build out a controller that will handle requests that are related towards authentication.
 This will primarily consist of registering a new user to our application and allowing them to sign in.

-We'll start by building out the register action for the controller to handle new user registration.
+We'll start by building out the register action for the authentication controller to handle new user registration.

 ```
 ## lib/auth_example_web/controllers/auth_controller.ex